-If the install still fails due to an unmet dependency on libstdc++.so.5, install the com-pat-libstdc++-33 RPM which is readily available from CentOS installation media or network repositories and exists in an optional repository with Red Hat Enterprise.
-For Debian and Ubuntu, the package is named libstdc++-5.
-You may also be able to locate the packages from an older Linux distribution to which you have access.
+If the install still fails due to an unmet dependency on libstdc++.so.5, install the compat-libstdc++-33 RPM which is readily available from CentOS installation media or network repositories and exists in an optional repository with Red Hat Enterprise.
+You may also be able to locate the RPM from an older Linux distribution to which you have access.